playgen/it-alert/README.md

 If you are going to be commiting DLLs or want to debug code inside the DLLs, you will need to do the following:

 1. Open CMD.
-2. Map the parent folder of your IT Alert repository folder to the drive letter P:
+2. We will refer to the parent folder of your IT Alert repository as your "Projects Folder".
+3. Map your Projects Folder to the drive letter P:
 `SUBST P: [`Parent dir of it-alert project`]`
 If the path of the it-alert project is C:\Users\Bob\Projects\it-alert, the command would be:
 `SUBST P: C:\Users\Bob\Projects`
 3. Navigate to P:\it-alert to make sure the mapping has worked.
 4. Remember to always use this path when working on it-alert.
+5. Pull any of the repositories with source code you want to debug to your Projects Folder, leaving the cloned repository name as the default that git has defined.

 ## Run
 1. This project uses Git Submodules so make sure those have been pulled too.